Epic Southeast Asia: River Cruises & Karst Mountains - 40 Days

 Chambok Homestay/Ho Chi Minh City

-Cross another border into Vietnam, stopping in the famed Ho Chi Minh City where you'll spend the night at a popular backpackers hostel.
+Cross the border into Vietnam, stopping in the famed Ho Chi Minh City where you'll spend the night at a popular backpackers hostel.
 Take this chance to visit the Ben Thanh Market for souvenirs and handicrafts before taking in the buzzing nightlife.
 Choose to venture to one of the many rooftop bars for a panoramic view and live music.

 • Day 10